cgiacomi/FluidLinq/README.md

 ## Requirements

-FluidLinq requires .NET4
+FluidLinq requires .NET4 runtime.

 The project requires Visual Studio 2010

 ## Installation

-Presently you need to download the source code and build the project but it will be added to NuGet shortly...
+FluidLinq is available for download from [NuGet](http://nuget.org/packages/FluidLinq) or if you prefer you can download the source and compile it yourself.

 ## Use

-Coming soon...
+Coming soon... in the mean time you can take a look at the unit tests and see how the extension methods are meant to be used.

 ## License